I’ve been working at JULA for four years, and I’m actively building a list of non-fiction and fiction authors.

-For the past two years I’ve been working with Jo, assisting on her list of authors, and I’m now building my own list of fiction and non-fiction writers.
 When it comes to novels, for me it is all about people.
-I love character-driven stories that delve deep into internal lives and the ways that people reveal themselves in friendships, families, and romantic relationships.
-I’m drawn to writing that deals with darkness and complexity but is not without hope; writing that’s playful and poetic with characters that stay with me long after I finish reading.
-Some authors I love are Chimamanda Adichie, Zadie Smith, Colm Tóibín, Arundhati Roy, Ross Raisin, Helen Oyeyemi and Meena Kandasamy.
-I’m not looking for sci-fi or crime.
+I’m interested in character-driven stories that are brutally honest, ones that delve deep into inner lives and the ways people reveal themselves in friendships, families, and romantic relationships.
+I like a story that deals with darkness and complexity but is not without hope, and writing that’s playful, poetic and unjudgmental.
+Some authors whose novels I love are Zadie Smith, Elizabeth Strout, Sheila Heti, Arundhati Roy, Ross Raisin, Helen Oyeyemi, and Meena Kandasamy.

 I don’t represent sci-fi, crime, children’s or YA.

 Milly’s submissions are currently closed.